nikomayra/places-central-zoner/README.md

    - Use the Google Maps API to display the map and markers for the stores.
    - Calculate the central points and draw circles representing the radius to the farthest store.

+4. Implement OAuth and any other protection to avoid unnecessary Google API calls.

-4. Use complete app and then adjust as needed...test/fix/etc.
+5. Use complete app and then adjust as needed...test/fix/etc.

-5. Deployment:
+6. Deployment:
    - Containerize the application using Docker (optional but recommended).
    - Deploy the application to Render.com, ensuring the database is configured correctly.